hrbrmstr/markdowntemplates/README.md

 - **minimal** (`output: markdowntemplates::minimal`) uses no CSS framework and only uses the `title` YAML header element.
 - **hugo** (`output: markdowntemplates::hugo`) produces markdown suitable for [Hugo](https://gohugo.io/) websites.
 It makes a broad assumption that you will save/use the `hugo` document in the `content` directory of your Hugo websites.
 - **prismpress** (`output: markdowntemplates::prismpress`) produces markdown suitable for use in WordPress with Jetpack (markdown-enabled) and Prism
+- **hrbrskel** (`output: markdowntemplates::hrbrskel`) is a revamp of the `skeleton` template that has top navbar and footer as optional, uses different base colors, is Fira Sans/Fira Code-based and uses Prism for code highlighting with a dark theme.

 When you use RStudio to create a new R Markdown document, select "From Template" and choose one of these templates.